Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Results and Discussion

-While the previous sections used a dataset carefully constructed for this specific problem via an active learning process with DeePMD potential~\cite{deangelis2025}, such resources are not always available.
-As an alternative approach, we investigate generating training data by sampling configurations from trajectories explored by the foundational model itself.
+Previous results used dataset carefully constructed for this specific problem via an active learning process with DeePMD potential~\cite{deangelis2025}, however, such resources are not always available.
+As an alternative approach, we also investigate generating training data by sampling configurations from trajectories explored by the foundational model itself.
 Specifically, we sample configurations from a MACE-MPA-0 trajectory, compute their DFT energies, forces and stresses, and subsequently train a new fine-tuned MACE models.

 Two models, FT1, trained on 156 structures: 16 bulk LiF, and 140 LiF with one interstitial Li atom, and model FT2, trained on 144 structures, 44 bulk LiF, and 100 LiF with one interstitial Li (see Table. \ref{tab:active_setup}).
 In other words, FT1 has less bulk configurations in its training data compared to the FT2.
 Interestingly, in contrast to the behavior observed with DeePMD-generated data, we observe notable disagreement among committee members in the case of Li interestital in LiF, this necessitated using active learning protocol for this case (see Sec. \ref{sec:active_learning}).
 The resulting lithium diffusivity values are shown in Fig. \ref{fig:my-data}.
-Both models demonstrate good performance.
+Both models demonstrate fair performance.
 FT1, which includes more interstitial configurations, slightly overestimates the diffusivity relative to the reference, while FT2, containing a larger proportion of bulk configurations, slightly underestimates it.
-Since the training data directly shape the learned PES, the amount of interstitial and bulk environments biases the model toward lower or higher mobility and thus affects the diffusivity prediction.
-However, as long as this bias remains systematic across temperatures, the overall prediction of the activation energy remains reliable.
-Importantly, MACE achieves comparable accuracy to the DeePMD model \cite{deangelis2025}, despite being trained on merely 156 data points for FT1 and 144 data points for FT2 (compared to more than 40,000 data points in DeePMD's active learning) and does not require more than a single training round.
+Importantly, MACE achieves comparable accuracy to the DeePMD model \cite{deangelis2025}, despite being trained on merely 156 data points for FT1 and 144 data points for FT2 and does not require more than a single training round.

+It is also worth noting that the results obtained here surpass that obtained with ReaxFF, where the Radial Distribution Function (RDF) of the bulk is found to resemble a liquid phase rather than a solid phase and the activation energy is underestimated with a value of 0.06 eV even after long parametrization process that was highly sensitive to the training data~\cite{deAngelis2024enhancing}.